luisagapito/Ecommerce-Data-Pipeline/README.md

 ### Project Summary

-This project objective aims to build a data pipeline for a corporate eCommerce company to move the data from the S3 bucket to stage tables and generate a star schema model ready for analysts to create dashboards and generate insights to raise sales.
+This project objective aims to build a data pipeline for a corporate eCommerce company to move the data from the S3 bucket to stage tables and generate a star schema model ready for analysts to create dashboards and generate insights to raise sales

 The project follows the following steps: